 Notice that two paths are being shown, one with ocean current and one without.
 The analysis image is showing the ocean current speeds for the selected path, the one which used current data in its generation of the paths.
 (This ability to choose the analysis image is described in a later topic, soon.)

 The way the two paths were generated in the image above was by creating a second vessel.
-The new vessel was set up with the same performance settings as the main vessel, same starting point and time, same everything.
-When the WR solution was created for the second vessel, the system was not allowed to use current data.
-Then the system was switched to the main vessel, current data enabled, and the solver run again to generate the path with current.
+The new vessel was set up with the same performance settings as the main vessel, same starting point and time, same everything except that one vessel enabled the use of current and one did not.

 The path that considers the current in its solution arrives around 6 hours before the path that does not.
 For a cruising sailor, 6 hours may not be a big deal.
 Cruisers are likely more concerned with comfort and the time of arrival (daylight preferred of course.)
 If you are a racer, a 6 hour difference is quite a lot.
 Racers may want to use this two vessel technique to compare the different current models, having one vessel use NCOM and one RTOFS.